psaux-it/woocommerce-aras-kargo/miscellaneous/README.md

 > We need column command from util-linux package not bsdmainutils

 This is a known issue with Debian based distributions.
-They use column command from bsdmainutils. https://bugs.launchpad.net/ubuntu/+source/util-linux/+bug/1705437
+They use column command from bsdmainutils that not up to date and lack of features. https://bugs.launchpad.net/ubuntu/+source/util-linux/+bug/1705437

 'column' compiled from 'util-linux-2.37.2'